-Faced with widespread outrage after mid-day reported on couples being picked up from hotel rooms in a raid at Madh and Aksa, Police Commissioner Rakesh Maria has issued a circular to his men, asking them to avoid trampling all over citizens’ privacy, or face legal action
+Faced with widespread outrage after mid-day reported on couples being picked up from hotel rooms at Madh, Commissioner Rakesh Maria has issued a circular asking them to avoid trampling over citizens' privacy

 Mumbai’s lovebirds can now take wing without fear.
 In a clear indication that his officers had overplayed their hand with the raid in hotels in the Aksa and Madh Island areas early this month, which had led to the Mumbai Police becoming the object of citizens’ wrath, Police Commissioner Rakesh Maria has sought to rein in his men with a stern order.